Shark Vertex Pro Lightweight Review

 Hardwood Performance

-The high performance continues on hardwood as this model ranked well above average in all three of our hard floor tests.
 As with our carpet tests, we again used a total of 1.5 cups of sand, rice, and Cheerios in our primary hardwood test, spread over 27 square feet.
-We gave our testers 24 seconds to collect as much as possible, and this model picked up nearly every morsel with minimal effort.

 Cleaning Performance

 Soft brush rollers tend to shine here, and the Vertex DuoClean system is no exception.
 Why?
-The powerhouse soft rollers' soft bristles act like a buffer when they move across the floor, leaving the floor exceptionally clean, even to the touch.
+The powerhouse soft rollers' gentle bristles act like a buffer when they move across the floor, leaving it exceptionally clean, even to the touch.

 Since debris isn't buried deep in the fibers like carpet, a vacuum doesn't necessarily need to provide as much power.
 Although a soft roller head design doesn't provide much of a seal, pure motor power is sufficient, especially with this machine.